Scaling laws in the stellar mass distribution and the transition to homogeneity: Angular analysis of the stellar mass distribution

 \subsection{Shot noise suppression}

-As is well known, the Poissonian fluctuations of an uncorrelated distribution of points in some volume are characterized by a number density variance equal to $1/N$, where $N$ is the mean number of points.
+The Poissonian fluctuations of an uncorrelated distribution of points in some volume are characterized by a number density variance equal to $1/N$, where $N$ is the mean number of points.
 This term is also present when the points are correlated.
-In the case of a distribution of particles (massive points), such as the galaxy distribution, and assuming that the masses are statistically independent of the positions, the shot noise term becomes
+In the case of a distribution of particles with different masses, such as galaxies, and assuming that masses are statistically independent of positions, the shot noise term becomes

 \citep[pg.~509--510]{Peebles}.